 Making emails encrypted is as simple as adding [encrypt] to your subject lines, and encryption handles the rest.

 Email encryption is an add-on service for these accounts, and it ensures that encrypted email messages are both sent and stored securely through a completely separate system from the email server.
 This means that your emails are protected during transmission and protected after you’ve sent and received them — relieving the stress of intrusion on your email accounts.

-While GoDaddy’s Office 365 servers (without encryption added) are secure for messages received, encryption services ensure that those messages remain secure and encrypted during transmission as well.
+While GoDaddy’s Microsoft 365 servers (without encryption added) are secure for messages received, encryption services ensure that those messages remain secure and encrypted during transmission as well.

 Save money and your reputation

 Along with sending and storing email securely, email encryption services can also potentially save you time and money down the road.
 Cyber attacks against your information systems can be costly — both to fix the breach and to repair your business’s reputation.